aybuket/UltimateMonopoly-Prototype/README.md

 # Ultimate Monopoly Prototype

-Comp302 / Software Engineering / Fall 2017
+Fall 2017 Software Engineering Programming Assignment

 ## Prototype Functionality
 You are asked to build a small prototype of the original Monopoly game as described below.